4. The Truth about Hell

 Hell: A Subject Not to be Avoided

-While we wait for the return of Christ, our job as Christians is to rescue people from Satan's control so that they should not be separated from God for eternity and sent to a place called Hell.
+While we wait for the return of Christ, our mission as Christians is to rescue people from Satan's control so that they will not be separated from God and sent to a place called Hell.
 Every person is deeply loved by God who does not want any to perish, but everyone to come to repentance (2 Peter 3:9).
 But what if they don't?
 What if they die without coming to know Christ?
 What if they are unresponsive to God's message of love and good news?
 At the Second Coming of Christ, He will separate the sheep (believers) from the goats (non-believers), and Jesus said twice that the punishment would be for eternity:

 41Then he will say to those on his left, 'Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels.
 42For I was hungry and you gave me nothing to eat, I was thirsty and you gave me nothing to drink, 43I was a stranger and you did not invite me in, I needed clothes and you did not clothe me, I was sick and in prison and you did not look after me.'
 44"They also will answer, 'Lord, when did we see you hungry or thirsty or a stranger or needing clothes or sick or in prison, and did not help you?'
 45"He will reply, 'I tell you the truth, whatever you did not do for one of the least of these, you did not do for me.'
 46"Then they will go away to eternal punishment, but the righteous to eternal life (Matthew 25:41-46.
 Emphasis mine).

-Svetlana Stalin, the daughter of Josef Stalin, leader of Russia from 1922-1953, accompanied her father at death’s door and said that she would never sit alongside an unbeliever who was dying again.
+Svetlana Stalin, the daughter of Josef Stalin, leader of Russia from 1922-1953, accompanied her father at death's door and said she would never sit alongside an unbeliever who was dying again.
 She said that he went into Hell kicking and screaming.
 “It is a fearful thing to fall into the hands of the living God” (Hebrews 10:31).
-Voltaire was said to have died crying out in torment, as was King Charles the ninth of France, David Hume, and Thomas Pain.
+Voltaire was said to have died crying out in torment, as was King Charles the ninth of France, David Hume, and Thomas Paine.
 Speaking for those who do know God, C.M.
 Ward said, "No Christian has ever been known to recant on his deathbed."

 16For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 17For God did not send his Son into the world to condemn the world, but to save the world through him.
 18Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God's one and only Son (John 3:16-18).